 The future of replay attacks

-But devices also contain a lot of information that, if used well, could help us head off replay attacks.
+Certain devices may be vulnerable to replay attacks, but most also contain a lot of information that, if used well, could help us head off replay attacks.

 Biometric signals are limited – once you’ve worked through selfie and video liveness, there are only so many other unique biometrics you can capture to cross-reference an identity.
-While layering on things like fingerprints and iris scanning can add more certainty, they also add more friction.
+While layering on things like fingerprints and iris scanning can add more certainty, they also add more friction for the user.

 Instead, device information could be used to match against and sense-check biometric information.
 There’s a lot of information a mobile device can give you via an SDK – like time, GPS, accelerometer, barometer, metadata, browser information and so on.
 Comparing something like time of day with the amount of light in a selfie could help determine whether an image is likely to be fraudulent or not.
 But while these types of fraud prevention techniques are still a developing field, they’re one IDV professionals are watching with interest.